kyleaoman/simobj/README.md

  ## Usage:

+Below is a quickstart guide to simobj.
 Ensure you have [`simfiles`](https://github.com/kyleaoman/simfiles) properly installed and configured for your simulation before beginning.
+You may also consult the [documentation](https://kyleaoman.github.io/simobj).

 ```python
 from simobj import SimObj